 - Familiarity with writing center pedagogy and practice

 - Experience in tutoring/instruction

 - Familiarity with common academic paper formats (MLA, APA, Chicago, etc.)

 Please prepare an electronic application packet and e-mail it to:

 NMU Writing Center Director Heidi Stevenson email@example.com

-Your application packet must include separate MS Word files containing the following:
+Your application packet must include two separate MS Word files:

 - Your name, phone number, and NMU e-mail address